lcls-psana/psocake/scripts/README.md

 - use the following line in each terminal to activate the LCLS environment:
 $ conda activate /reg/neh/home/takeller/.conda/envs/antfarmTest2
 - In your first psanagpu114 terminal use the following line to start a server:
-./startMongoServer.sh
+./startMongoServer.py
 - In your second psanagpu114 terminal use the following line to start your "Queen": python master.py
-- In your psanagpu115 terminal use the following line to start a "Worker": python runClients.py -host psanagpu114 -server psanagpu114
+- In your psanagpu115 terminal use the following line to start a "Worker": python runClients.py -host psanagpu114
 - Now there is one worker running.
 You may add more workers on other GPUs by running the previous line in a new terminal.